crackernutter/EsriRESTScraper/README.md

 EsriRESTScraper
 ===============

-A lightweight Python (tested in 3.x versions and 2.x versions) class that scrapes ESRI REST endpoints and parses the data into a local or enterprise geodatabase
+A lightweight Python (tested in Python 3.x and 2.x) class that scrapes ESRI REST endpoints and parses the data into a local or enterprise geodatabase feature class

 Updates for Python 3
 ====================

 ### Some updates in the latest release
 * __Paging support__:
-Module now utilizes Esri REST API pagination support to scrape entire record sets when a single request would not otherwise capture all records in the query and the module would throw a TooManyRecords exception
+Module now utilizes Esri REST API pagination support to scrape entire record sets when a single request would not otherwise capture all records in the query and the module would throw a TooManyRecords exception.
+If the feature service does not support pagination, then if the query exceeds the maximum records returned in a single query, the exception is thrown.

 * __No ijson dependency__:
 Ijson dependency removed - the module relies soley on Python's requests library